StandUp2001/snobol/README.md

-INPUT is for Displaying a message with
+INPUT is for Displaying a message that trims the rest of the spaces (and add one) `WITH NO ADVANCING`